ptvan/ptvan.github.io/_posts/2020-10-14-experimental-design.md

 ### Choosing your variables

+Your choice of the experiment's outcome affect the type of distribution you would use for modelling the results: counts, continuous or ipsative.

 ### Replication, real or pseudo

 Replication is central to reproducible research.
 Bench experiments should have both biological and technical replicates, while only the latter is possible for entirely _in silico_ experiments.